Bargana

 Bargana (Барғана; Баргана) is a salt lake in Akkuly District, Pavlodar Region, Kazakhstan.

-Bargana lake is located 19 km west of the Russia-Kazakhstan border, 3.5 km to the southwest of Shoktal village and 10 km east of Maykaragay.
-Akkuly, the district capital, lies roughly 83 km to the southwest.
+Bargana lake is 19 km west of the Russia-Kazakhstan border, 3.5 km southwest of Shoktal village and 10 km east of Maykaragay.
+Akkuly, the district capital, is roughly 83 km to the southwest.

 Geography

 Bargana is part of the Irtysh basin.
 It lies in a tectonic depression of the Kulunda Plain.
 Lake Malybay 36 km is located to the southwest and red lake Kyzyltuz 3.5 km further to the west.
 Seiten lies 55 km to the WNW, Borli 62 km to the west, and Sormoildy 32 km to the SSE.
 Lake Gornostalevo lies 23 km to the northeast and Malinovoye 49 km to the east, both on the other side of the border.
 The Irtysh river flows 82 km to the southwest.

 The lake has an elongated, irregular shape, stretching roughly from southeast to northwest for about 5 km.
 The eastern and northern coastlines are rocky.
 The remaining lakeshore sections are flat and swampy, fringed by salt marshes.